arjan/sparked/README.md

 -------

-Like the Twisted asynchronous network framework, Sparked is a python library and an application runner in once.
+Like the Twisted asynchronous network framework, Sparked is a python library and an application runner in one.
 Some of its features follow
 here:

  * Robust startup and restart of the program; if it crashes, it's